adhadseKavida/adhadse/README.md

 <h2>Hi.
 This is Anurag</h2>
-<p>Aspiring Machine Learning Engineer, stucked in Trial and error loops</p>
+<p>Machine Learning Engineer, explorer, stucked in Trial and error loops</p>

 I am an artist who work with TensorFlow and help teams push their machine learning models to production.